NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 	`C:\Users\username\Documents\Visual Studio 2015\Projects\AppLogger\AppLogger`

 Then run the `spec` command

 <code class="bash hljs">
 	nuget spec
 </code>

-This will generate a new file `AppLogger.nuspec`
+This will generate a new file `AppLogger.nuspec`.
 Open this file.
-It will look something like this
+It will look something like

 	<?xml version="1.0"?>
 	<package >